- Uki D. Lucas' Stoia Sophia

-#2 The most important skill for your career, startup, and personal growth
+The most essential skill for your career, startup, and personal growth

 The most essential skill